nathanshammah/make-your-code-count/README.md

-# A Guide to Building Your Open-Source Science Library
+# `scikit-project`: A Guide to Building Your Open-Source Science Project

 A cheatsheet to develop a scientific open-source library from scratch.